Where to buy an Xbox Series X: Updates for Walmart, Best Buy, Amazon, GameStop

 For the latest news on inventory updates, check back here frequently.
 You can monitor Xbox availability on your own as well -- Twitter is a popular (if not entirely reliable) source of restock rumors.
 But here at CNET, we occasionally get word directly from retailers and other tipsters about upcoming inventory restocks, and when we do, we put the word out immediately.

-This much is true: It will probably be months before normal inventory levels appear in stores, so getting your own Xbox before summer is likely to be a challenge.
+This much is true: It will probably be months before normal inventory levels appear in stores, so if you don't put some effort in, getting your own Xbox before summer is likely to be a challenge.
 Microsoft recently said that it expects inventory to be short through June.

 After this list of related stories, you'll find a list of all the major retailers (and high-profile resellers) where you can monitor stock and availability.